With the ACSS Raptor M6 reticle, AutoLive, turret options and more, it’s obvious Primary Arms wanted to give the GLx scope everything they could.

 Image by Tina Fa'apoi (Own Work) for Target Tamers

-The Primary Arms GLx 1-6x24 FFP scope is backed by the Primary Arms Lifetime Warranty.
+The PA GLx 1-6x24 FFP scope is backed by the Primary Arms Lifetime Warranty.
 It goes above and beyond than competitive warranties by adding coverage for malfunctions caused by normal wear and tear.

 Image by Tina Fa'apoi (Own Work) for Target Tamers